 - Modified radical mastectomy: This surgery removes the axillary lymph nodes in addition to the breast tissue.

-- Preventive surgery: For a small group of patients who are at very high risk for breast cancer, surgery to remove the breasts may be an option.
+- Preventive surgery: For a small group of patients at very high risk for breast cancer, surgery to remove the breasts may be an option.

 Treatments and therapies

-- External beam radiation – This is the usual way radiation therapy is given for breast cancer.
-A beam of radiation is focused on the affected area by an external machine.
+- External beam radiation – This is the usual way the radiation therapy is given for breast cancer.
+An external machine focuses a beam of radiation on the affected area.
 Treatment is usually given five days a week for five to six weeks.

-- Chemotherapy: Chemotherapy is the treatment of cancers with drugs that travel through the bloodstream to cancer cells.
+- Chemotherapy: Chemotherapy treats cancers with drugs that travel through the bloodstream to cancer cells.
 These drugs are given by injection into a vein or by mouth.

-- Hormone therapy: This therapy is often used to help reduce the risk of cancer coming back after surgery, but it can also be used as an add-on treatment.
+- Hormone therapy is often used to help reduce the risk of cancer coming back after surgery, but it can also be used as an add-on treatment.